OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:52

-Meanwhile, all the people were wailing and mourning for her.
-“Stop wailing,” Jesus said.
+Meanwhile, all the people were lamenting and mourning for her.
+“Cease your weeping,” Jesus said.
 “She is not dead but asleep.”

 ## Luke 8:53